rwieruch/blog_robinwieruch_content/blog/react-firebase-redux-tutorial/index.md

 * Users in React Local State -> Users in Redux Store.
 * Messages in React Local State -> Messages in Redux Store.

-If you are not familiar with Redux, I recommend to check out [Taming the State in React](http://roadtoreact.com).
+If you are not familiar with Redux, I recommend to check out [The Road to Redux](http://roadtoredux.com).
 Most of the Redux knowledge about Actions, Reducers, and the Store are required for the following migration from only using React to Redux.

 # Redux Setup in React Firebase Application